The Terminator: Casting

 Various other actors were suggested for the role of Reese, including rock musician Sting.
 Cameron met with Sting, but he was not interested as Cameron was too much an unknown director at the time.
 Cameron chose Michael Biehn.
 Biehn, who had recently seen Taxi Driver and had aspirations about acting alongside the likes of Al Pacino, Robert De Niro, and Robert Redford, was originally skeptical, feeling the film was silly.
 After meeting with Cameron, Biehn changed his mind.
 Hurd stated that "almost everyone else who came in from the audition was so tough that you just never believed that there was gonna be this human connection between Sarah Connor and Kyle Reese.
 They have very little time to fall in love.
 A lot of people came in and just could not pull it off."
+Biehn initially auditioned with a Southern Drawl, which he got when he read for a play, then auditioned again with his normal voice and eventually got cast.
 To get into Reese's character, Biehn studied the Polish resistance movement in World War II.

 In the first pages of the script, Sarah Connor is described as "19, small and delicate features.
 Pretty in a flawed, accessible way.
 She doesn't stop the party when she walks in, but you'd like to get to know her.
 Her vulnerable quality masks a strength even she doesn't know exists."
 Lisa Langlois was offered the role but turned it down as she was already shooting The Slugger's Wife.
 Cindy Morgan was also considered.
 Cameron cast Linda Hamilton, who had just finished filming Children of the Corn.
 Rosanna Arquette and Lea Thompson also auditioned for the role.
 Cameron found a role for Lance Henriksen as Vukovich, as Henriksen had been essential to finding finances for the film.
 For the special effects shots, Cameron wanted Dick Smith, who had worked on The Godfather and Taxi Driver.
 Smith did not take Cameron's offer and suggested his friend Stan Winston.